-Most people think of addiction in the “active” stage of the cycle, where the individual is actually drinking, using, or engaging in an addictive behavior (such as gambling, viewing porn, etc.) But if we want to fully understand addiction, we must also look at the sequence of events before and after the actual “using” experience.
+Most people think of addiction in the “active” stage of the cycle, where the addict is actually drinking, using, or engaging in an addictive behavior (such as gambling, viewing porn, etc.) But if we want to fully understand addiction, we must also look at the sequence of events before and after the actual “using” experience.
 When we do this, taking into account the thoughts, feelings, and beliefs that drive addictive behaviors, we see that addiction is not an event that repeats itself; rather, it is a looping cycle in which the individual spins from one stage to the next to the next with little to no understanding of what is happening, and few opportunities to step off the carousel.

 Stage 1: Triggers

-Triggers are the catalysts that create a desire to engage in one’s addiction.
+Triggers are the catalysts that create a desire to engage in the addiction.
 Triggers can be internal (loneliness, boredom, anxiety, stress) or external (people, places, images, events).
 When addiction triggers are not dealt with in a healthy way (dissipated via a healthy, non-addictive coping mechanism), then the cycle slides forward into stage two.

 Stage Two: Fantasy